FedCampus/FedKit_demo_paper/draft1/outline.md

 # Draft 1 Outline

 - Introduction
-    - What is mobile FL
+    - What is mobile FL & why it is important
     - Related work in mobile FL
     - What is missing for on-smartphone FL research to be practical
         - Cross-platform training support